 Mechanics of Washing Machines

 The first thing you see when you open the lid or door to your washing machine is a large drum.
-The inner part of the drum that you see is often called the basket, and is perforated for water to drain.
+The inner part of the drum that you see is often called the basket.
+The perforations along the drum drain water.
 The outer part of the drum that you can't see is the tub, a solid compartment surrounding the basket that keeps water in or allows it to drain out.
-The basket can move, but the tub is fixed.
+The basket can move but the fixed tub cannot.

 Hoses and pumps move water through the washing machine.
 When you install the washing machine, you hook hoses up to both hot and cold running water.
 Another hose takes wastewater that drains from the machine and sends it to a sewer drain pipe.
 You'll find hot and cold water spigots and a drain pipe ready to use in just about any modern laundry room.